Relay Working Principle

 Armature

-Each component plays a critical role in relay operation.
+Each component plays a critical role in the proper operation of a relay.

 Advantages